• Skip to main content

 Preventing injury

-The SMHS Health Promotion team works collaboratively with local governments, non-government, community and key stakeholders to deliver falls prevention programs.
+The SMHS Health Promotion team works collaboratively with local governments, non-government, community and key stakeholders to deliver falls prevention programs and reduce harm from injury.

 Smoking

-Smoking is still the leading preventable cause of death and disease in Australia and increases the risk of developing a number of health conditions, including:
+Smoking remains the leading preventable cause of death and disease in Australia.
+It significantly increases the risk of developing a range of serious health conditions, including:

 • coronary heart disease